Pagidalasravani/SQL_Data_Analysis_Projects/README.md

 3. Data extracted or imported for further transformation and analysis.

 **2. Data Cleaning & Transformation**
-1. Tool: SQL (using platforms like MySQL, PostgreSQL, or Snowflake)
+1. Tool: SQL (using platforms like MySQL, Sql Server Management Studio)

 **Activities**:
   1. Handling nulls, duplicates, and incorrect types